 The European Economic and Social Committee (EESC) has looked into the advantages of modern industrial wooden construction at the request of the Swedish Presidency of the Council of the European Union.
 The EESC adopted an exploratory opinion focusing on how EU proposals such as sustainable carbon cycles, the bioeconomy strategy and the New European Bauhaus can be used to drastically reduce the huge amounts of construction-related CO2 emissions, store CO2 and make construction more efficient.

-The conference will present the main conclusions of the EESC's exploratory opinion on Wooden construction for CO2 reduction in building sector and will further discuss the potential of timber construction in line with the EU's goal of climate neutrality with local experts, representatives of the wooden construction sector and civil society organisations.
+The conference presented the main conclusions of the EESC's exploratory opinion on Wooden construction for CO2 reduction in building sector and discussed the potential of timber construction in line with the EU's goal of climate neutrality with local experts, representatives of the wooden construction sector and civil society organisations.

-The conference is organised in the framework of the Swedish Presidency of the Council of the EU.
-It will take place from 9:30 to 13:00 on 9 June 2023 at the Europe House in Stockholm, with the participation of the following guest speakers:
+The conference was organised in the framework of the Swedish Presidency of the Council of the EU. with the participation of the following guest speakers:

 - Annika Wäppling-Korzinek, Head of Representation of the European Commission in Sweden